Logging camp: Camp food

-Lumberjacks could work upwards of twelve hours a day, and lumbering was such physically demanding work that each man could eat between 6,000 to 9,000 calories a day.
+Lumberjacks could work upwards of twelve hours a day, and lumbering was such physically demanding work that each man could eat between 6,000 and 9,000 calories a day.
 In one estimation, the average logger consumed 5 lb of food each day.
 Quality and quantity were important parts of maintaining the health and productivity of the workers.
 Meat, other foods high in protein, and fats were served in abundance.
 Sack lunches were provided to the loggers.
 During peak season, as many as five meals a day could be served.
 Camp cooks were important to the morale of the workers.
 In some cases, workers would follow a cook to the camp they were working at each season.

 In Canada, the long distances to the camps and the closure of most access during the winter led to the development of depot farms that would be built near logging camps to supply cereals and vegetables to the loggers as well as food for horses in the form of hay and oats.
 These farms were often built on poor quality land and had little output other than the camps and self-consumption, and most often closed as soon as the camp did.